Hello Planning Mashers!

-That’s definitely what I did and I finally figured out what works the best for me.
+That’s definitely what I did, and I finally figured out what works best for me.
 I’m not joking!
 I tried ALL of them!

 How did I accomplish this huge task, you might ask?
 Simple!
 The secret is… that there are only around 5 setups, basically.
 Here, let me briefly summarize them for you.